Fenics1527/Fenics1527/README.md

 - 💞️ I’m looking to collaborate on somebody
 - 📫 How to reach me: sent a message and wait
 - 😄 Pronouns: normal new people in GitHub
-- ⚡ Fun fact: I came from Scratch. and i don't normal understand programming language
+- ⚡ Fun fact: I came from Scratch. and i don't normal understand programming languages

 <!---
 Fenics1527/Fenics1527 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.